THE GIRL WHO HANDCUFFED HOUDINI

 In 2011 von Buhler created Speakeasy Dollhouse in order to explore the murder of her own Italian immigrant grandfather, a speakeasy owner named Frank Spano, who was shot and killed on a New York City street in 1935.
 Long haunted by the mystery of his death, von Buhler obtained news articles, autopsy reports, police records, and court documents, and recreated the crime scene in an elaborate dollhouse diorama.
 The show spawned The Bloody Beginning, which quickly became a hot underground theater ticket and went on to run for five years.

 Houdini’s final tour took place in October of 1926, during which he died on Halloween night; his funeral was held on November 4th.
 The Girl Who Handcuffed Houdini, which follows the magician’s final days and the incidents leading up to them, is set to run during these same months.

-Starring Pearls Daily (burlesque star and actress who recently appeared on Marvelous Mrs. Maisel) as Minky Woodcock, Vincent Cinque (the star of The Illuminati Ball and Ziegfeld Midnight Frolic) as Harry Houdini and Robyn Adele Anderson (singer from Postmodern Jukebox) as Bess Houdini.
+Starring Pearls Daily (Miss Coney Island 2018 and actress who recently appeared on Marvelous Mrs. Maisel) as Minky Woodcock, Vincent Cinque (the star of The Illuminati Ball and Ziegfeld Midnight Frolic) as Harry Houdini and Robyn Adele Anderson (singer from Postmodern Jukebox) as Bess Houdini.